Elizabeth Dole Foundation

 Pavel Sullivan

-Pavel Sullivan serves as the Chief of Staff for the Elizabeth Dole Foundation, where he oversees day to day operations, financial accounting and reporting, as well as the Foundation’s donor cultivation and stewardship programs.
-Prior to joining the Foundation, Pavel was the Associate Director of Annual Giving & Donor Relations for the Rochester Philharmonic Orchestra in Rochester, NY, where he oversaw its multi-million dollar Annual Campaign.
+Pavel Sullivan serves as the Senior Vice President of Finance & Administration for the Elizabeth Dole Foundation, where he oversees day to day operations, financial accounting and reporting.
+Pavel has also held positions as EDF’s Chief of Staff, Vice President of Operations, and Director of Development, helping build the Foundation’s donor cultivation and stewardship programs.
+Prior to joining the Foundation in 2015, Pavel was the Associate Director of Annual Giving & Donor Relations for the Rochester Philharmonic Orchestra in Rochester, NY, where he oversaw its multi-million dollar Annual Campaign.
 As a fundraiser for The YMCA of Greater Rochester’s Invest in Youth Campaign, he helped the YMCA raise over $2 million for the first time in its 160 year history.
-In 2011, Pavel was named the Association of Fundraising Professionals Genesee Valley Chapter Chamberlain Scholar, receiving a full scholarship to attend the 2012 AFP International Conference in Vancouver, BC, Canada.
-Pavel graduated with distinction from the renowned Eastman School of Music, with a degree in Piano/Music Education.

 Kirsten Feyling